 The Group had a short reunion in 2004 but Lauryn still harbored anger.
 She told trace magazine “As a young woman, I saw the best in everyone, but I did not see the lust and insecurities of men.
 I discovered what a lie was, and how lies manifested themselves“.

-One of the most common cause of a band’s disbandment has to do with the conflicts that emerge from individual differences and tastes.
+Another common cause of a band’s disbandment has to do with the conflicts that emerge from individual differences and tastes.
 Paul loved Pop music.
 John’s musical content became more experimental, reflective, inner-directed and thoughtful.
 Harrison also developed an interest in Indian music.
 This depicts how the individual differences of the members grew apparent.
 A change in taste of music will have never been a problem if Brian was still alive at the time.
 Grievously, he was no longer present to be a mediator or problem solving personality.

 The Eagles, The Who and Fleetwood Mac are epitomes of bands that broke up due to their internal strife and creative differences.